Toyota-Connected-India/red-monkey/README.md

 ### Fault configuration

 `red-monkey` runs an HTTP server that exposes API endpoints to configure faults.
-The fault configuration API schema can be found in the [Swagger file](docs/swagger-fault-config-server.yaml).
+The fault configuration API schema can be found in the [swagger file](docs/swagger-fault-config-server.yaml).
+You can also find a [sample postman collection](docs/red-monkey.postman_collection.json) for a quick reference.
 The fault configurations are **stored in memory**.
 We will work on providing different fault storage options in the future.

 - The fault injection can be performed with respect to the Redis command. e.g. If the `GET` value is set in the `command` field, the fault will be applied only to the Redis `GET` command requests.
 - If a fault is desired to be applied to all the Redis commands, set `*` in the `command` field.
 The fault plan with the `*` will act as a fallback when no specific fault plans match.
 For example, when there is a specific fault plan for the `GET` command, it will be chosen over the fault plan with the `*` command for Redis `GET` request.
 When no specific fault plan matches, the fault plan with the `*` command will be applied.